veronikagregorec/laravel-vue-students/README.md

 ![](screenshots/create.png)

-List of students' data where you can delete and edit them and the table can be sorted by descending or ascending the id.
+List of students' data where you can delete and edit them and the table can be sorted by descending or ascending id.
 In case of need to search the data enter a letter, a word or a number.
 The item or items will be shown.

 ![](screenshots/list.png)